-It’s official: The $600 in supplemental unemployment benefits is expiring today, before an extension has been guaranteed in Congress.
-Most people have already seen their last federal unemployment payments come through because of the way weekly unemployment schedules work, leaving millions of Americans anxious about their immediate future.
-Lawmakers have been debating whether to renew the unemployment boost all week — but where do we stand now?
-What happens next week, now that the provision has officially expired?
+The $600 in supplemental unemployment benefits officially expired last week, before an extension was guaranteed in Congress.
+Most people saw their last federal unemployment payments come through on July 25th or 26th because of the way weekly unemployment schedules work, leaving millions of Americans anxious about their immediate future.
+Today, a Bureau of Labor Statistics report showed that while 1.8 million jobs were added in July, bringing the official unemployment rate to 10.2%, the unemployment rate for Black Americans remained almost the same.
+The overall rate of job gains has slowed compared to previous months.
+In Congress, lawmakers have been debating whether to renew the unemployment boost — but where do we stand now?
+What happens now that the provision has officially expired?

 Are there currently plans to extend it?

 Senate Republicans unveiled their proposal, the HEALS Act, on July 27th — and it doesn’t extend the $600.
 It offers a much more austere across-the-board $200/week through September.
 Then, starting October, it would leave it up to states to supplement their usual unemployment benefits with extra federal unemployment to total 70% of someone’s lost wages.
 But the amount of federal unemployment each person is eligible for is capped at $500, so in practice not everyone may get 70% of their wages replaced.

 Many states have had enormous logistical problems processing hordes of initial unemployment claims and sending them out in a timely manner.
 People in some states are still waiting for unemployment payments to start after applying months ago; there have been widespread reports of 8-hour-long lines in front of unemployment offices.
 Not only are Democrats opposed to this slash in unemployment from an economic and moral perspective, but The Hill reports that some states are saying it doesn’t even sound feasible.